 - We recommend that all applicants visit http://www.ehealthinsurance.com/colorado-health-insurance in order to see some quick comparisons of private health coverage options

 What are the financial benefits?
 How much does it cost to participate?
 How do the finances work?

 The following includes the total financial obligation of a resident to the program.
-Residents are invoiced each semester during their 12 month residency year, as well as the fall semester of the second year in the program for a grand total of 18 months.
 For a visual representation, click here.

-Residents are also encouraged to apply for federal loans to assist with living expenses.
+Residents who pursue a master’s degree are encouraged to apply for federal loans to assist with living expenses.
 In general, participants may qualify for up to $20,000 per year in graduate student loans.
 Students must file a FAFSA (Free Application for Federal Student Aid) to qualify.
 The application is available on-line at http://www.fafsa.ed.gov.

 For more information about how the finances work, please contact a member of our recruitment team at [email protected].

 The full-time program begins in July each year with an intensive Summer Institute.

 Will I be able to work another job while doing the classroom teaching residency as a Boettcher Resident?

 Participating in this very intense program is like working full-time while attending to additional coursework, so it is highly unlikely that you will have time to work another job.
 Some classes will take place after school, in the evenings, and in some cases on weekends, and you will have ongoing assignments to complete, so your free time will be very limited during the first year.